-1st semester
+1 st semester

 Code Course unit tot. h.
 ECTS

 Mathematics )

 MA.4xxx 4 lecture courses 4 x 56 24

 MA.48xx Seminar 28 3

 27

-) see secti on 3.3
+) see sec tion 3.3

-2nd semester
+2 nd semester

+Code Course unit tot. h.
+ECTS

+Mathematics )

-Code Course unit ECTS tot. h.
-Mathematics ) MA.4xxx 3 lecture courses 3 x 56 18 MA.48xx Seminar 28 3 and with MA.4814 3 Essay Preparation for master's thesis MA.4813 6 30
+MA.4xxx 3 lecture courses 3 x 56 18

+MA.48xx Seminar 28 3

+and with

+MA.4814 Essay 3

+MA.4813 Preparation for master's thesis 6

+30

+) see sec tion 3.3

-3rd semester
+3 rd semester

+Code Course unit tot. h.
+ECTS

+MA.5801 Master's thesis 30

-CodeCourse unittot. h.ECTSMA.5801Master's thesis-30MA.5802Presentation of master's thesis-333
+MA.5802 Presentation of master's thesis 3

-^{)} see section 3.3
+33

-A lecture consists of a 4-hours a week semester class, a two-hours a week yearly class or two 2-hours a week semester classes.
+3 A lecture consists of a 4-hours a week semester class, a two-hours a week yearly class or two 2-hours a week semester classes.

-It is possible to choose some course units that are not part of the university's normal course programme, notably courses given in the $3^{\grave{e}me}$ Cycle Romand de Mathématiques, the $3^{\grave{e}me}$ Cycle Romand de Statistique et Probabilités appliquées as well as lecture courses offered at the Universities of Bern and Neuchâtel as part of the BeNeFri convention or the collaboration with the University of Bern.
+It is possible to choose some course units that are not part of the university's normal course programme, notably courses given in the 3^e Cycle Romand de Mathématiques, the 3^e Cycle Romand de Statistique et Probabilités appliquées as well as lecture courses offered at the Universities of Bern and Neuchâtel as part of the BeNeFri convention or the collaboration with the University of Bern.
 This requires the prior consent of the student advisor.